Synchronization for the Rough Kuramoto Model

 where obviously we have that $1\leq e^\mu\leq R(\omega)<\infty$ and that $\forall t\in[k,k+1]$ with $k+1\leq n(\omega)$ putting the two cases together we obtain that the same inequality holds $\forall t\in\R^+$.
 Finally, using the fact that $V$ is Lipschitz and \eqref{Lya1} and the previous reasoning one obtains the exponential stability

 with $r^\star(\omega)= R(\omega)r(\omega)/\alpha$. \end{proof} \begin{rk} If the ergodicity assumption on the Wiener shift $\Xi$ is dropped, one can still invoke Birkhoff’s ergodic theorem when estimating stopping times, see \cite[Theorem 4.15]{hawkins2021ergodic}.
 However, the resulting limits are no longer deterministic constants but random variables.
-Consequently, the assertions of the main theorem remain valid almost surely, all the stability criteria and parameters would be path dependent. \end{rk} Regarding the random basin of attraction, we have an easy deterministic upper bound that follows directly from its definition, i.e.,
+Consequently, the assertions of the main theorem remain valid almost surely, all the stability criteria and parameters would be path dependent. \end{rk}